juliantormes/Budget-Tracker/README.md

 - **User Authentication:** Secure signup and login functionality for personalized budget tracking.
 - **Dashboard:** Visualize your budget and expenses with intuitive charts and graphs.
 - **Expense Tracking:** Easily add, edit, or delete expenses and categorize them to keep track of your spending habits.
 - **Budget Planning:** Set monthly budget goals and compare them with your actual spending.
+(NOT YET)
 - **Responsive Design:** Access your budget tracker on any device, anytime, anywhere.

 ## Technologies Used